thierr26/thierr26_personal_notes_sphinx_sources/source/ssh.rst

 Note however that enabling root password login is not recommended in the general case as it leaves the server root account as a possible target for a `brute force attack <https://linuxhint.com/bruteforce_ssh_ftp>`_.

+For the same reason, you may want to deny SSH access to the members of group ``sudo``.
+Just add this line in `/etc/ssh/sshd_config`:

+| DenyGroups sudo

 If you have the following line in `/etc/ssh/sshd_config`, then X11 forwarding is enabled: